This short quick reference guide provides guidance on OSHA bloodborne pathogen standard coverage for freelance (contract) tattoo artists.

 - Free HBV vaccinations for employees with exposure risk to human blood and other body fluids

-If you are a tattoo studio owner and need to get your staff bloodborne pathogen certificates check out our discounted online group training systems.
+If you are a tattoo studio owner and need to get your staff bloodborne pathogen certificates check out our discounted online training for bloodborne pathogens Group Training

 Note: This document is not intended to cover all OSHA standards that may apply.